dotnet/runtime/docs/workflow/requirements/windows-requirements.md

 The _dotnet/runtime_ repository requires using CMake 3.20 or newer.

+**NOTE**: If you plan on using the `-msbuild` flag for building the repo, you will need version 3.21 at least.
+This is because the VS2022 generator doesn't exist in CMake until said version.

 #### Ninja

 * Install Ninja in one of the three following ways